Jack Viney

 Jack Viney (born 13 April 1994) is a professional Australian rules footballer playing for the Melbourne Football Club in the Australian Football League (AFL).
 A midfielder, 1.78 m tall and weighing 86 kg, Viney is capable of contributing as both an inside and outside midfielder.
 He played top-level football at a young age playing in the first XVIII at Prince Alfred College at fifteen and was a bottom-aged player in the TAC Cup for the Oakleigh Chargers.
 His father, Todd Viney, is a former Melbourne captain and Jack followed in his footsteps when he was drafted by Melbourne with the twenty-sixth pick in the 2012 AFL draft under the father–son rule.
 He made his debut in 2013, receiving a nomination for the AFL Rising Star and was awarded the Harold Ball Memorial Trophy.
-He was named as Melbourne's best and fairest player in 2016, winning the Keith 'Bluey' Truscott Trophy.
+He was named as Melbourne's best and fairest player in 2016 and 2024, winning the Keith 'Bluey' Truscott Trophy.
 In 2017, he became Melbourne co-captain alongside Nathan Jones, captaining the club for three seasons.

 Early life

 Viney was born to Todd and Meg Viney in Melbourne, Victoria; his father played 233 games with the Melbourne Football Club and is a former captain, two-time Keith 'Bluey' Truscott Medallist, Melbourne Hall of Fame member, a part of Melbourne's Team of the Century and a one-time caretaker coach for five matches in 2011.
 He played his junior football with the Ashburton Redbacks and would often play in the grade above his age group due to being "too rough".
+He played alongside future AFL stars Toby Greene and Tom Mitchell.
+He also spent part of his childhood in Echuca, where he befriended future Brownlow Medal winner Ollie Wines.

 Viney moved to Adelaide, South Australia in 2009 after his father became an assistant coach at the Adelaide Football Club and he attended Prince Alfred College for years nine and ten.
 In his first year at Prince Alfred, he was invited to train with the first XVIII football team and he became only the second year-nine student to play with the first XVIII in the school's 147-year history.
 He received state-honours in the 2010 under-16 championships by representing South Australia and captained the side to the winning title, he was also named the state's most valuable player.
 Through the AFL elite talent junior pathways, he received a scholarship with the Australian Institute of Sport (AIS) as part of the AIS-AFL Academy in the 2010 intake and travelled to Europe in April 2011 as part of 30-man squad.
 In November 2010, he signed a five-year contract with Melbourne ensuring he would be drafted by them in the 2012 AFL draft under the father–son rule.